hopemcmanus/shakespeare/README.md

 # Shakespeare

-This repository contains data on some plays of William Shakespeare.
+This repository contains data on 37 plays of William Shakespeare.

 ## Data

 The data is scraped from [gutenberg.org](https://www.gutenberg.org/), and processed into CSV format.
 The processing code can be found in the `R/cleangutenbergshakespeare.R` file.
 For each work obtained from [gutenberg.org](https://www.gutenberg.org/), the Plain Text UTF-8 edition is identified by Project Gutenberg as being in the public domain.
 The texts reproduced here are based on those editions and therefore retain the same public-domain status.

 ### References

+[github.com/juliasilge/tidy-text-mining/](https://github.com/juliasilge/tidy-text-mining) is the repository for the book [Text Mining with R: A Tidy Approach](https://www.tidytextmining.com/), by [Julia Silge](https://github.com/juliasilge) and [David Robinson](https://github.com/dgrtwo).

-[github.com/nrennie/shakespeare/](https://github.com/nrennie/shakespeare/) contains data on the plays of William Shakespeare.
+[github.com/nrennie/shakespeare/](https://github.com/nrennie/shakespeare/) contains data on the plays of William Shakespeare from [shakespeare.mit.edu](https://shakespeare.mit.edu/).

+[gitlab.com/culturalcartography/text2map/](https://gitlab.com/culturalcartography/text2map/-/blob/HEAD/R/data.R) has Gutenberg Shakespeare metadata.